harrisonized/cshl-singlecell-2017-v2/README.md

 #### Summary

-I followed along the cshl-singlecell-2017 and streamlined the data-cleaning and visualization.
-At some point in the future I'll revisit this project and write a blog post.
+I followed along part of cshl-singlecell-2017 and in the process, streamlined the data-cleaning and visualization.
+I'm done with this project for now.
+At some point in the future, I may revisit and finish the rest of it.
+At that point, I'll probably write a blog post about what I learned.